qwertychouskie/TestOut-issues/README.md

 ## Chapter 5:

 - Lab 5.8.4 has us "Set the storage to its maximum size", except with thin provisioning, what is the maximum?
 The lab lets us set sizes like 100TB, but the correct amount is considered 2.3TB of usable space, even though with parity there is only 1.53TB of usable space.
-So appearently "maximum" = thin provisioning an arbitrary amount.
+So apparently "maximum" = thin provisioning an arbitrary amount.

 - Lab 5.9.6: Setting additional drives to defrag on the schedule results in failing the lab, with no prior indication to the user.